LPPH October 2017

 military veteran: A person who has served as a military member and was discharged or released from service.

 minimum standards: The minimum requirements for permit holders, enforced by DFPS to protect the health, safety, and well-being of children.
-The rules are contained in the following chapters of Title 40 of the Texas Administrative Code (TAC).
-See chapters: 743 (relating to Minimum Standards for Shelter Care), 744 (relating to Minimum Standards for School-Age and Before or After-School Programs) 746 (relating to Minimum Standards for Child-Care Centers), 747 (relating to Minimum Standards for Child-Care Homes), 748 (relating to Minimum Standards for General Residential Operations and Residential Treatment Centers), 749 (relating to Minimum Standards for Child-Placing Agencies), 750 (relating to Minimum Standards for Independent Foster Homes).
+The rules are contained in the following chapters of the Texas Administrative Code (TAC): 743 (relating to Minimum Standards for Shelter Care), 744 (relating to Minimum Standards for School-Age and Before or After-School Programs) 746 (relating to Minimum Standards for Child-Care Centers), 747 (relating to Minimum Standards for Child-Care Homes), 748 (relating to Minimum Standards for General Residential Operations and Residential Treatment Centers), 749 (relating to Minimum Standards for Child-Placing Agencies), 750 (relating to Minimum Standards for Independent Foster Homes).

 misdemeanor: A criminal offense listed in the penal code.
 Class A and Class B misdemeanors are heard in county court or county court at law and are prosecuted by the county attorney.